This tool currently includes checks for the possibility of some instances of the following issues in WordPress plugins:

 A developer mode that provides the details of the possible issues detected can be accessed by subscribers of our service.
 That mode will also identify more possible issues, but also will flag more code that is harmless.

-The results of the tool have lead to identifying and getting fixed some serious vulnerabilities as well as identifying plugins with that are in need of general security improvement.
+The results of the tool have lead to some serious vulnerabilities being identifying and getting fixed as well as identifying plugins with that are in need of general security improvement.

 Check Plugin in WordPress Plugin Directory

 Check Plugin not in WordPress Plugin Directory

 Subscribers of our service can submit ZIP files of plugins that are not in the Plugin Directory to have them checked.
 You can sign up for the service here.
 For existing customers, once you are logged in to your account, return to this page to access that functionality.

 The results of these scans will not be logged.